emerald-dao/beginner-cadence-course/chapter5/day1/README.md

 1. Describe what an event is, and why it might be useful to a client.

-2. Define a contract with an event in it, and emit the event somewhere else in the contract indicating that it happened.
+2. Deploy a contract with an event in it, and emit the event somewhere else in the contract indicating that it happened.

 3. Using the contract in step 2), add some pre conditions and post conditions to your contract to get used to writing them out.